STEP - SUMMER Transition and Empowerment Program

 Since 1985, the Louisiana Center for the Blind has been changing what it means to be blind for adults from across America.
 In 1990, a program was created to address the needs of blind high school students.
-The Summer Training and Employment Project (STEP) Program is designed to introduce blind teenagers to positive blind role models and to provide them with the knowledge, skills, and attitudes necessary for living the lives they want.
+The Summer Transition and Empowerment Program (STEP) is designed to introduce blind teenagers to positive blind role models and to provide them with the knowledge, skills, and attitudes necessary for living the lives they want.

-Training will begin June 18 and conclude August 12.
-We recognize that there may be some overlap between the start and conclusion of our program and school district dates.
+Training will begin June 16 and conclude August 10.
+We recognize that there may be some overlap between the start and/or conclusion of our program and school district dates.
 If accepted, we are happy to coordinate with a student’s school district in this regard.